allegro/node-worker-nodes/Readme.md

 # worker-nodes

-*THIS IS AN EXPERIMENTAL BRANCH, IT USES [worker_threads](https://nodejs.org/api/worker_threads.html) WHICH IS NOT STABLE YET*

-  A node.js library to run cpu-intensive tasks in a separate thread and to not block the event loop.
+  A node.js library to run cpu-intensive tasks in a separate processes and to not to block the event loop.

 ## Installation